lanl-aea/waves/docs/computational_practices_compute_environment.rst

 :ref:`supplemental_lessons` using the :meth:`waves.scons_extensions.shell_environment` function.

-A more generalized solution has been adopted by high performance computing, which often requires the system administrators to provide multiple, conflicting versions of software side-by-side. `Environment modules`_ and the ``module`` software help users manage a project-specific environment on a multi-user compute server.
-For collaborative efforts and version controlled consistency, system ``PATH`` management with a project specific module file can help tie together system resources and a virtual environment in a common way for all contributors.
+A more generalized solution has been adopted by high performance computing, which often requires the system administrators to provide multiple, conflicting versions of software side by side. `Environment modules`_ and the ``module`` software help users manage a project-specific environment on a multi-user compute server.
+For collaborative efforts and version-controlled consistency, system ``PATH`` management with a project-specific module file can help tie together system resources and a virtual environment in a common way for all contributors.